 |Holidays||Most expensive||mid-Dec thru mid-Jan, especially to Australia & New Zealand|

-* dates are approximate and vary with availability and time of booking.
+* dates are approximate and vary with destination, availability and time of booking.

 Pro tip: Book flights to tropical regions using low season fares and save money.
-For Australia and the South Pacific, make your way down from Southeast Asia in November and avoid departing before mid-January.
+Make your way down to Australia and the South Pacific from Southeast Asia in November and avoid departing before mid-January.

 - India – June.
 Monsoon season is notoriously unpleasant.

-- Southeast Asia – May thru September.
-It may rain everyday but in only in short dramatic bursts.
+- Southeast Asia – May through September.
+It may rain every day but on the bright side, probably only in short dramatic bursts.

-- Equatorial mountain ranges – June, July, stormy
+- Equatorial mountain ranges – June and July are infamously stormy.

-For rainfall amounts and temperatures of hundreds of destinations around the world, check out Best Time To Go.
+For rainfall amounts and temperatures at hundreds of destinations around the world, check out Best Time To Go.

-Pro tip: travel during rainy season!
+Pro tip: Grab a poncho and travel during rainy season!
 It can mean fewer tourists and much lower prices on flights, accommodations, food, etc. Wet season also means unusually lush and dramatic landscapes.
-If you can’t fit that spot into your itinerary during dry season, be stalwart and get a little wet.
-Sightseeing can be done regardless of the weather, you know.
+If you can’t fit that spot into your itinerary during dry season, go anyway and get a little wet.
+Sightseeing can be done regardless of most weather, you know.

-If you must have the dates you want book as early as possible.
-Once the cheap seats sell, they sell for good, so get a jump on them by booking 4 – 5 months in advance of your departure.
+If you must have specific dates that include peak season travel you’ll want to book as early as possible.
+Once the cheap seats go on sale, they’re gone in short order, so get a jump on them by booking 4 – 6 months in advance of your departure.

-Keep in mind events that bring a mass of people to a city.
+You should also keep in mind events that bring the masses to a city.
 Flights will be more difficult to score if you’re coming at the same time as everyone else.

 - Mar – Bali, Nyepi Day.
-Island takes a day of silence.
-Denpasar Airport is closed.
+The entire island takes a day of silence.
+Denpasar Airport is closed

-- Jul – Aug – Muslim countries, Ramadan.
-Don’t forget, Indonesia is a predominantly Muslim country.
+- Jun – Aug – Muslim countries, Ramadan.
+Remember, Indonesia is a predominantly Muslim country

 - Aug – Buenos Aires, International Tango Festival

 - Eclipses – everywhere, random dates.
 People come from across the globe to random cities to see the sun’s eclipse.
-To find out where and when the total solar eclipses are happening check out this world eclipse map.
-Or head over to NASA’s total solar eclipse page.
+To find out where and when solar eclipses are happening, check out this world eclipse map.
+Or head over to NASA’s total solar eclipse page

-*Exact festival dates vary year to year (hence the date ranges) so check when they fall when you’re planning on going.
+*Exact festival dates vary year to year (hence the date ranges) so check when they fall for the exact dates you plan to travel.

-Again, if you must come during events (that’s the reason I’m going, dummy!) try to book as far in advance as possible.
-Usually 4 or 5 months will do it (10 – 11 months for World Cup and Olympics).
+Again, if you must go during events (that’s the reason I’m going, dummy!) try to book as far in advance as possible.
+Usually, 4 or 5 months is enough although 10 – 11 months are advised for destinations hosting World Cup and Olympic events.

 Changing travel dates

-For at least the last 15-20 years it hasn’t been possible to book so-called “open tickets”, so on every RTW ticket sold decisions about travel dates must be made before you purchase.
-Our exclusive and dedicated customer service department is specifically set up to assist with date changes.
+For going on 15-20 years it hasn’t been possible to book so-called “open tickets”, so on every RTW ticket sold decisions about travel dates must be made before you purchase.

 Setting dates when booking with AirTreks